drtonyr/carbonTaxBackstop/docs/README.md

 ### Calculation of carbon footprint

 Various sources are used to estimate the mass of CO2e emitted per pound spent (kgCOe2/£).
 In the case of fuel the emissions are known and current household prices were used.
 Other sources were researched and are documented in the code.
-Heiractical inheritence is used so that if a value is not know it is assumed to be the same as it's parent.
+Hierarchical inheritance is used so that if a value is not know it is assumed to be the same as it's parent.
 As can be seen later, only a few items dominate the household CO2e emissions and so it is felt that the approximations used are appropriate.

 We can now summarise all expenditure items with their CO2e impact and the new costs under different carbon tax rates.
 To illustrate the impact a low price of £200/tCO2e and a high price of £500/tCO2e are used.